Skip to content

 • Gut-directed guided imagery for irritable bowel syndrome was as effective as diet monitoring and modification for people suffering from irritable bowel syndrome.
 Patients who received guided imagery experienced an increase in quality of life not seen in patients just receiving diet monitoring and modification.
 2

-• Psychiatric inpatients suffering from depressive disorders who listened to a guided imagery once a day for 10 days in addition to their treatment as usual experienced significant decreases in depression, anxiety and perceived stress.
+• People hospitalized for depressive disorders who listened to a guided imagery once a day for 10 days in addition to their treatment as usual experienced significant decreases in depression, anxiety and perceived stress.
 3

-• When used by breast cancer patients for 20 minutes 7 days after undergoing chemotherapy, they experienced a significant decrease in insomnia, anxiety, pain and depression.
+• Breast cancer patients who used guided imagery for 20 minutes for 7 days after undergoing chemotherapy experienced a significant decrease in insomnia, anxiety, pain and depression.
 4

 • A systematic review and meta-analysis found that people suffering from PTSD, sleep disturbances, nightmares and insomnia saw significant improvements when they engaged in a daily guided imagery practice.
 These effects lasted six to 12 months even after they had stopped the guided imagery program.
 5